 - Preferred format for submissions is .doc or .docx, but Google docs are also acceptable.
-The .doc/x has been easiest for transferring to WordPress (especially if there are a lot of links in the piece.)
-No .pdfs, please!
+No .pdfs please!

 - Try to keep pieces to 1500 words.
 If your post is longer than 1500 words, we may ask you to cut it down and resubmit before we send it to our editors.

 - We try to limit posts to two per calendar for each author, because we want to include a diversity of voices on the blog.